-LEARNING OBJECTIVES
+I. LEARNING OBJECTIVES

-By the end of the course, the students will be able to demonstrate:
+At the conclusion of this course, students will be able to:

-1. Their understanding of the connection between social work practice and psychodrama, sociometry, and group psychotherapy

-2. Their understanding of the philosophy underlying psychodrama, sociometry, and group psychotherapy.
-Additionally, students will learn the historical development of this modality.

-3. Their competence in articulating and applying key concepts of different psychodramatic techniques

-4. Their understanding of how to integrate psychodramatic techniques with diverse populations in various settings.

-5. Their understanding of integrating this method in their field work.
+- 1. Their understanding of the connection between social work practice and psychodrama, sociometry, and group psychotherapy - 2.
+Their understanding of the philosophy underlying psychodrama, sociometry, and group psychotherapy.
+Additionally, students will learn the historical development of this modality. - 3.
+Their competence in articulating and applying key concepts of different psychodramatic techniques - 4.
+Their understanding of how to integrate psychodramatic techniques with diverse populations in various settings. - 5.
+Their understanding of integrating this method in field work practice

+II.
 INSTRUCTIONAL METHODS